diegolonio/codigofacilito-python-course/README.md

-# My Python Learning
+# Código Facilito Python Course
-This is the step zero in my dive into the world of Artificial Intelligence.
+I took this course from the 22th to the 25th of March 2020, and it has helped me a lot since then.